-The Board confirmed its view that non-mandatory milestones may only be considered as appropriate and if undertaken, will be reflected in the project initiation plan.
-Some revisions were made to indicate that the Board may decide not to undertake a 'mandatory milestone' for a particular project and to explain the application of a proportionate approach (i.e. the activities undertaken should be proportionate to the significance, urgency, complexity (nature or scope), size, expected timeline and expected interest or controversy attached to the project.
+Application of the proportionate approach Specified that non-mandatory One respondent observed that considering The Board confirmed its view that non-mandatory milestones may also be whether to pursue a non-mandatory milestone milestones may only be considered as appropriate considered, as appropriate, to should not be optional and the Board should and if undertaken, will be reflected in the project achieve an overall approach to the explain why an optional milestone will not be initiation plan.
+Some further revisions were made project that is proportionate to the pursued. to indicate that the Board may decide not to significance and complexity (i.e. undertake a 'mandatory milestone' for a particular nature or scope) of the project project and to explain the application of a (i.e. relevant standard or or scope' can be related to the significance of the proportionate approach (i.e. the activities amendment), size of the issue and project but not to its complexity and suggested undertaken should be proportionate to the the expected timeline. additional edits to clarify the application of the significance, urgency, complexity (nature or proportionate approach. scope), size, expected timeline and expected interest or controversy attached to the project.